HDBuzz

 Communication breakdown

-Next up is Chiara Scaramuzzino who studies how molecules move along the long, thin branches of neurons.
+Next up is Chiara Scaramuzzino who studies how molecules move along the long, thin branches of neuronsneuron Brain cells that store and transmit information.
 This process doesn’t work so well in HD so Chiara is trying to get into the details of exactly what is going wrong.
 Molecular messages travel throughout cells and between cells in little bubbles.
 The transfer of these bubbles and capture of them by neighboring cells doesn’t work as well as it should in cells affected by HD.

 Chiara’s lab has made a cool way to study this in the lab.
-Using 3D printed micro structures, they grow neurons on a chip, where the nerve cells make connections with other cells in a similar way to how they do in the brain.
+Using 3D printed micro structures, they grow neuronsneuron Brain cells that store and transmit information on a chip, where the nerve cells make connections with other cells in a similar way to how they do in the brain.

 Using this system, they can do all kinds of imaging of the nerve cells.
 This includes measuring the transport of individual cargos in cells moving along the length of the nerve cell – Chiara is sharing super cool videos with the crowd!